 - Focus on the customer: Is your organization’s content focused on the product?
 If so, you can help your team shift their thinking to a more customer-focused point of view.
 Whether your message is for a healthcare professional (HCP) or a patient, you can take a much more targeted approach and address your customers with the most important information at the right time on the channels they prefer.

 - Strike the right balance to meet short- and long-term priorities: Do your teams have a million things to do every day?
-Small pharma and emerging biotech companies typically don’t have the funding and resources of large pharma.
+Emerging biopharma companies typically don’t have the funding and resources of large biopharma.
 That’s why it’s critically important to strike the right balance between focusing on the priority content initiatives that will give you the greatest benefit in the short term while keeping ahead of projects that take longer and will become top priorities several months down the road.